2 MONTH CLASS FOR BEGINNERS

 - composition: The way we compose our image is based on a balance between empty and full spaces, shapes and sizes.
 We’ll learn to compose an image effectively and to draw it in the correct proportions and position.

-- techniques and material from pencils to charcoal and then colors: We’ll start focusing on basic material such as pencils and charcoal, working on different papers.
-Later in the class and with possible weekend workshops, we’ll introduce some color technique.
+- techniques and material from pencils to charcoal and then colors: we’ll start focusing on basic material such as pencils and charcoal, working on different papers.
+Later in the class we’ll introduce some colors technique.